 First month: Everything is new, and the child will resist the change vehemently.
 Typically (and with some possible crying bouts), he or she may be quieter and more reserved at school and may resist playing with the other kids.
 Remember, this is normal behavior for any child attending a new school, even if there isn’t a new language involved.
 It’s a typical human reaction to change.

-Second month: Your child hopefully begins to adjust to the new situation.
+The second month: Your child hopefully begins to adjust to the new situation.
 He or she opens up and plays more with the other kids and begins to learn the basic words (“Yes,” “No,” “Maybe”).
 They begin to like and to gain trust in the teachers.

 Third month and beyond: Your child should now be comfortable with the situation and starting to enjoy school, which really accelerates the language learning process.
 Remember, happy kids learn the quickest.
 He or she has made a few friends and looks forward to seeing them.
 At this stage, your child will increase his or her vocabulary much faster and start to combine words into simple sentences, perhaps even picking up some basic grammar.
 If you can keep up this kind of language interaction, you're really off to the races.
 After about one semester, he or she will be comfortable using the second language and will be quickly catching up to the peers — well on the way to speaking a foreign language, just by playing and having fun.